Tanzania entry requirements for Nepal passport holders

 Valid passport

-Must be valid for at least 6 months beyond your intended departure date from Tanzania
+Must have at least 6 months validity beyond your intended departure date

 Return or onward ticket